Jakski/scripts/README.md

 Bunch of scripted utilities.

 ## Contents
-* watcher.py - watch files for change and execute command on action
+* watcher.py - watch files for modification and execute command on action